Plugin Architecture Guide

 • For user-involved flows, prioritize natural presentation (e.g., summaries over raw data).

-• For ambient agents with human touchpoints, emphasize clear notifications and CTAs (e.g., approve buttons).
+• For ambient agents with human-in-the-loop, emphasize clear notifications and CTAs (e.g., approve buttons).

 • For unmoderated ambient agents, align on silent efficiencies like reduced manual syncs, with logging for monitoring.